Vivace: a collaborative live coding language and platform: Conclusions and future work

-In our experiences as performances and developers of live coding languages we can assert this style of music realization as inspirational and flexible.
-Nevertheless, we continue to search for improvements on Vivace -- and others derived tools -- to increase the already consolidated objective of live coding as a musical practice: make computer music performance more human, more interactive with the wider audience.
+In our experiences as performers and developers of live coding languages we can assert this style of music realization as inspirational and flexible.
+Nevertheless, we continue to search for improvements on Vivace -- and others derived tools -- to increase an already consolidated objective of live coding as a musical practice: make computer music performance more human, more interactive with the wider audience~\cite{collins2011live}.

-Future improvements are planned on Vivace: the possibility to explicitly define large musical arcs as nested sequences related to audio units, the use of 3D graphics APIs to render forms -- passive to be changed by currently running audio parameters -- and text messages to the audience, and improved UI to make the code editing more flexible and reactive~\citep{brett}.
+Future improvements are planned on Vivace: the possibility to explicitly define large musical arcs as nested sequences related to audio units, the use of 3D graphics APIs to render forms -- and relate them to running audio parameters -- and text messages to the audience, and improved UI to make the code editing more flexible and reactive~\cite{brett}.
 Along with the language and system itself, this paper is a live initiative.
-Freak coding as an artistic style will be explored more deeply on future studies -- regarding its own aesthetics -- and in already planned performances.
+Freak coding as an artistic style (a sub-genre of live coding) will be explored more deeply on future studies -- regarding its aesthetics -- and in already planned performances.

 We want to end by underlining the importance of social aspects regarding live coding.
-The authors, although working on the same collective, were not working close to each other since the creation of Vivace and the rise of freak coding.
-The performances were provided by the union of those artists.
-Their union created their own tools and influenced their own attitude.
-And the circle starts again.
+The authors were not working physically close to each other since the beginning, i.e. since the creation of Vivace and the rise of freak coding.
+The performances emerged from the gathering of the artists and programmers, which gave rise to new tools and aesthetics.
+On the other hand, given the continuous audiovisual feedback the audience and performers have from the code, we noticed that the potential of live coding for computer programming demystification and introduction is often emphasized by enthusiasts and the literature~\cite{eff}.